Pik Pak Boom

 Pik Pak Boom is a 1988 Filipino anthology comedy film directed by Leroy Salvador and starring Herbert Bautista, Lea Salonga, Lilet, Bing Loyzaga, Regine Velasquez, and Dingdong Avanzado.
 The film consists of two segments: "Manyika" (lit.
 'Doll') and "Banana Q".
 Produced by Viva Films, Pik Pak Boom was released on December 25, 1988, as part of the 14th Metro Manila Film Festival (MMFF).

 Pik Pak Boom was the second highest-grossing film among the six entries of the festival, after Agila ng Maynila, and won the award for Best Production Design (Manny B. Morfe).

+Plot

+"Manyika" tells about the story of Marie, a wayward fairy banished from her kingdom due to her mischievous deeds.
+She was turned into a lifeless doll as a punishment by the Fairy Queen and was brought to Earth.
+As a doll she was later found by siblings Danny and Rosie.
+After being cleaned up, she transformed into a talking doll which at first scared both Danny and Rosie.
+Later on she wins the trust of the siblings when she transforms the siblings' shanty into a well-designed house, Danny's bike into a car and Rosie's awkward voice into a singing voice.
+However, Marie's transformations to them were only temporary as everything turns back to normal by the strike of 12 midnight.